Suryakumar007/100-days-of-code/log.md

 **Today's Progress**: Not a big progress but checked a little bit on Adobe XD **Thoughts:** Long road ahead have to make sure

+### Day 53: May 13 2020

+**Today's Progress**: Finished setting up the Location to study/code.
+Felt happy to get it done.
+**Thoughts:** Long road ahead have to make sure that i continue